-You may make an appointment or drop in.
 You will speak with a Regulated Canadian Immigration Consultant (RCIC) or a Regulated International Student Immigration Advisor (RISIA).
 RCICs and RISIAs are both licensed by the Immigration Consultants of Canada Regulatory Council (ICCRC) to give immigration advice to students.

 Bring your immigration documents, and if relevant, your application materials and letters from IRCC.